SCECcode/pycsep/docs/getting_started/core_concepts.rst

 Evaluations
 ===========

-PyCSEP provides implementations of statistical tests to evaluate both grid-based and catalog-based earthquake forecasts.
+PyCSEP provides implementations of statistical tests used to evaluate both grid-based and catalog-based earthquake forecasts.
-The former uses parametric evaluations based on Poisson likelihood functions, while the latter uses so-called 'likelihood-free' statistics that are generated from the empirical distributions provided by the forecasts.
+The former use parametric evaluations based on Poisson likelihood functions, while the latter use so-called 'likelihood-free' evaluations that are computed from empirical distributions provided by the forecasts.
 Details on the specific implementation of the evaluations will be provided in the :ref:`evaluation-reference` section.

 Every evaluation can be different, but in general, the evaluations need the following information:

 1. Earthquake forecast(s)

+    * Spatial region
+    * Magnitude range

 2. Authoritative earthquake catalog
-3. Spatial region
-4. Magnitude ranges

 PyCSEP does not produce earthquake forecasts, but provides the ability to represent them using internal data models to facilitate their evaluation.
-Advice on how to administer the statistical tests will be provided in the :ref:`evaluation-reference` section.
+General advice on how to administer the statistical tests will be provided in the :ref:`evaluation-reference` section.